 At home clean facials can be an enhancement to your daily skincare routine and is a perfect way to wind down and treat yourself with a few simple treatments.

 Face it, being at home doesn't protect us from being busy.

 And sometimes our busyness keeps us from caring for ourselves.
 We understand, you've got a lot going on, which is more of a reason why you need time to yourself.
 Practice deliberately removing these distractions in order to carve out the space and time you need to relax.

 A facial at a spa is a relaxing experience usually filled with warm towels, dim lights, and soft music.
-Recreate this environment by lighting your favorite candle (we love August Sage - Comfort), turning your phone off, and turn on your favorite relaxing playlist.
+Recreate this environment by lighting your favorite candle (we love Modern Theory - Santal + Spice Candle), turning your phone off, and turn on your favorite relaxing playlist during your at home clean facial.
 Set an appointment with yourself and keep it.